 Anti-Rotation Boots

 For the first three weeks following surgery, it is important to prevent external rotation of the hip and foot while sleeping.
 When we sleep, our feet naturally turn out, that is, externally rotates.
-To prevent this external rotation, the anti-rotation boots should be used with the Velcro strap tightened to keep all toes pointing towards the ceiling.
-These boots should be used only when you are lying down and resting.

 Proper Use of the Hip Brace